amaurits/CoveringMuslimsBook/content/information/authors/Maurits/index.md

 draft: false
 excerpt: Not sure where this text is used.
 subtitle: "\n\nMaurits is Associate Professor of Government at William & Mary.
 Click for more info."
-title: "A. Maurits van der Veen"
+title: A. Maurits van der Veen
 weight: 2
 ---